mlk/aoc/README.md

 * Day 6: Kotlin on the GPD WIN mini (in desktop mode, I'm a little time poor right now)
 * Day 7: Kotlin on the GPD WIN mini (in desktop mode, I'm a little time poor right now)
 * Day 8p1: Kotlin on the ClockworkPi DevTerm
+* Day 8p2: Kotlin on the GPD WIN mini (in desktop mode, I'm a little time poor right now)
 * Day 9: Kotlin on the ClockworkPi DevTerm
 * Day 10: Kotlin on the GPD WIN mini (in desktop mode, I'm a little time poor right now)